serge-rgb/acid-rt/README.md

 ## What can I use this for???

 Nothing!
-It you be great if you tell me the ways in which my ray tracer sucks and how to make it faster.
+It would be great if you tell me the ways in which my ray tracer sucks and how to make it faster.
 Eventually it should be a nice, lightweight, library for interactive software.

 ## Why write everything from scratch?